 Next, neatly attired in a dark blue suit, Daniel Le took the stand.
 He claimed that no one told him his son would be working illegally or explained that the child would be around a helicopter and special-effects explosives.
 When he was asked about the fatal scene, he answered, “I fell to the ground because I was so horrified.
 The next thing, I saw people running, shouting, running for their lives.
 Then I saw the body of my son.”

 That was after they were paid in PETTY CASH ($500/day), so that there would be no record of the illegal hirings.
 CD Marci Liroff was by-passed using the rationale that the kids would be hired as extras which doesn’t fall under her job description.
-But apparently, she expressed concern to Landis that the scene would be dangerous and she knew the kids would be hired illegally (according to her court testimony later).
+But apparently, she expressed concern to Landis that the scene would be dangerous, she knew the kids would be hired illegally, and she reported this to the production prior to the incident (according to her court testimony later).